 McHenry County Department of Health (MCDH) provides comprehensive population, health behavior, and disease surveillance data for residents of McHenry County.
 This page contains communicable disease data and reports only.
 For other types of data and reports, please click here.
 Visit the Communicable Disease Program page for information and resources pertaining to communicable diseases.

 The McHenry County Department of Health (MCDH) Communicable Disease program collects monthly report data on all Illinois Reportable Diseases as defined by the Illinois Department of Public Health (IDPH) (for a complete list of the current Illinois reportable diseases click here).
-The below reports summarize the incident cases of all IDPH notifiable conditions for their respective year.
+The below reports summarize the incident cases of all IDPH reportable conditions for their respective year.
 The frequency of incident cases are reported for each month.
-Incident cases include both probable and confirmed cases (note: 2018 and 2019 data are provisional).
+Incident cases include both probable and confirmed cases (note: 2019 data is provisional).

 The McHenry County Department of Health (MCDH) Tuberculosis (TB) program collects annual data on the frequency of confirmed active TB cases in McHenry County.
 To see the latest McHenry County Tuberculosis Profile, please click here.
 For more information on TB and to access maps of Illinois TB case rates (by county), please click here.